rakhimov/scram/doc/fault_tree_analysis.rst

 ###################

-Fault trees have various types of gates and events to represent Boolean equation and systems for analysis [FTA]_.
+Fault trees have various types of gates and events to represent Boolean formulas and systems for analysis [FTA]_.
 However, extra information for visual or informative purposes for the analyst may be irrelevant for the core analysis.
 Support for more advanced types and event descriptions will be introduced as needed in SCRAM.